stevensblueprint/hsds-transformer/README.md

 Run `python -m src.cli.reverse_transform --mapping-dir path\to\mappings --hsds-dir path\to\hsds-json --output-dir path\to\output` (powershell) or `python3 -m src.cli.reverse_transform --mapping-dir path/to/mappings --hsds-dir path/to/hsds-json --output-dir path/to/output` (bash).
 The output directory is optional and defaults to `reverse_output`.

+### Mapping Generation
+_NOTE The mapping generation functionality is not yet implemented

+Bash: Run 'python3 -m src.cli.maintenance generate-mapping --github-url <github-url> --check-connectivity'

+Powershell: Run 'python -m src.cli.maintenance generate-mapping --github-url <github-url> --check-connectivity'

+The check-connectivity argument is optional and will check if the url is reachable

 ## BRIEF PROCESS EXPLANATION

 We create a collection of each of the HSDS files by going through each input file and doing the following: